Nowadays, there are dozens of strategies for trading in the Forex market.

 On the other hand, there is always a chance of a false breakout.
-In this case, the price may roll back to the previous trading range and trigger Stop Loss.
-So before entering a trade, it’s recommended to pay attention to additional signals confirming that the breakout is true.
+In this case, the price may revert back to the previous trading range and trigger Stop Loss.
+So before entering a trade, it’s recommended to pay attention to additional signals confirming that the breakout is real.

 Placing Stop Loss Properly When Using Support and Resistance Trading Strategies

-Once again, note that you should consider support and resistance as price zones, which are sometimes quite blurry.
-The price actively interacts with these areas, so Stop Loss should be placed outside of them.
+Once again, take into account that support and resistance levels should be referred to as price zones, which sometimes appear to be quite blurry.
+The price actively interacts with these areas, so Stop Loss should be placed outside of these zones.